rbmanez/Prosper-IT-Consulting-Internship/PythonLiveProjectSprint4.md

 /* LOCATION DATA STYLE ENDS */
 ```

 As for the optional requirements, I incorporated Openweathermap API as a source of local weather data and signed up to acquire the API key.
+I created a `local_weather` function to handle the API request and response to get the local weather information.

 Inside the views, there was already two functions (`User_Latitude` and `User_Longitude`) that used IP-API to return the user's location coordinates (used for the `RadiationExposure` function).